-Legal Effect of an Expungement
+Effect of an Expungement

 Are Expunged Records Completely Gone?

-An expunged arrest or conviction is not necessarily completely erased, in the literal sense of the word.
-An expungement will ordinarily be an accessible part of a person's criminal record, viewable by certain government agencies, including law enforcement and the criminal courts.
+An expunged arrest or conviction is not entirely erased.
+An expungement remains an accessible part of a person's criminal record.
+It is viewable by certain government agencies, including law enforcement and the criminal courts.
 This limited accessibility is sometimes referred to as a criminal record being "under seal."

-Factors Determining Eligibility for Expungement
+Factors That Determine Eligibility for Expungement

-Whether you may get a criminal record expunged depends on a number of factors, including the jurisdiction; the nature of the crime or charge; the amount of time that has passed since the arrest or conviction; and your criminal history.
-Some states, including New York, don't allow for the expungement of criminal convictions at all.
+Whether a criminal record can be expunged depends on several factors.
+This can include the jurisdiction of the offense, the nature of the crime or charge, the time that has passed since the arrest or conviction, and whether there is any additional criminal history.

-Expungement vs. Having Your Records Sealed
+Expungement vs. Sealing Records

-Get Legal Help with Your Questions About Expungement
+Get Legal Help With Your Expungement Questions